kohana/userguide/guide/about.conventions.md

 Please use OR and AND for comparison:

-	<?php

 	// Correct:
 	if (($foo AND $bar) OR ($b AND $c))

 	// Incorrect:
 	if (($foo && $bar) || ($b && $c))
-	if/else Blocks

 Please use elseif, not else if:

-	<?php

 	// Correct:
 	elseif ($bar)